 European Arctic

-The European Arctic is the most heterogeneous of the three study regions and comprises territories of five states: Denmark (including Greenland and the Faroe Islands), Finland, Iceland, Norway, and Sweden.
+The European Arctic was the most heterogeneous of the three study regions and comprised territories of five states: Denmark (including Greenland and the Faroe Islands), Finland, Iceland, Norway, and Sweden.
 In comparison to other parts of the Arctic, the region has a relatively well-developed transport infrastructure, especially in northern Fennoscandia.
 Still, compared to the political centers of Fennoscandia, the region is characterized by a declining rural population, sparse settlements, and long travel distances, both within the region and to external markets.
 This, in conjunction with the Arctic being viewed as a strategically important region, has resulted in large resource allocations by the respective states for development and infrastructure projects.
 Infrastructure development across the nations is of major concern to regional cooperation initiatives, such as the West Nordic Council and the Barents Euro-Arctic Transport Area, which seek to foster economic and social development by strengthening transport corridors both within the region and to external markets.
-Since the beginning of Russia’s invasion of Ukraine in February 2022 and with Finland’s and Sweden’s joint NATO application, the importance of military presence and military co-operations has significantly risen.
-This study region consists of the following case study areas, which are located in the map below:
+Since the beginning of Russia’s invasion of Ukraine in February 2022 and with Finland and Sweden joining NATO , the importance of military presence and military co-operations has significantly risen.
+This study region consisted of the following case study areas, which are located in the map:

 Longyearbyen, Svalbard is a former coal-mining company town at the tail end of economic restructuring and is today a tourist town with a strong research and education sector.
 The town is of great geo-political importance for Norway as it ensures Norwegian presence on Svalbard and the high Arctic.
 Due to its insular location and busy airport, Longyearbyen is at the same time remote and central.
 An upgrade of the port in order to make it a central hub along the NSR is a central part of Norway’s Arctic strategy.

 Kirkenes, Norway is located at the Barents Sea coast at the border with Russia.
-The former mining town that has been long identified as a multicultural cross-border community with strong ties to Russia, since the beginning of the war is now in search for a new identity.
+The former mining town that has been long identified as a multicultural cross-border community with strong ties to Russia, since the beginning of the war in 2022 it has been in search for a new identity.
 Its natural ice-free seaport bears potential for situating Kirkenes as a major transportation hub along the Northern Sea Route, but so far it lacks connection to the rail network.

 This sub-Arctic archipelago consisting of 18 islands is an autonomous territory within the Kingdom of Denmark.
 Being uninhabited until the 9th century, the islands have recently surpassed 50,000 inhabitants.
 The Faroese economy is dominated by the fishing industry; however, after the fisheries collapse in the early 1990ies, the country is trying to diversify their activities.
 Tourism is an emerging sector.
 In the last decades, the Faroese government started an ambitious plan to interconnect the islands via tunnels and bridges, including several sub-seas tunnels, in order to stop and revert population losses in the most remote municipalities, and to avoid greater concentration in the capital of Tórshavn.